-As I write this, on a plane from Atlanta to Denver, I had opened up my fully charged two-week old 11-inch MacBook Air and noted happily that it said it had 7:45 hours of battery life in it.
-Which actually means something like five or six hours, I assume, because of the battery life indicator behavior I’ve put into the bottom paragraph.
+As I write this, on a plane from Atlanta to Denver, I had opened up my fully charged two-week old 11-inch MacBook Air.
+I noted happily that it said it had 7:45 hours of battery life in it.
+That actually means something like five or six hours, I assume, because of the battery life indicator behavior.
+See the bottom paragraph.

 I’ve got 4 GB of memory, 1.4 Ghz CPU speed, and 128 GB of flash memory SSD storage.
 I paid $1,239 for it at an authorized Mac store (not an Apple-owned store), but it would have been $1,299 without the university faculty discount.